sebas77/Svelto.ECS/README.md

 **Note: don't beat yourself if you find Svelto.ECS hard to use at first.
 The framework is very light in features, but it forces the use of a new coding paradigm and shifting code paradigm is hard!
 I will try to clarify all the concepts writing more and more articles**

-# Svelto Framework is being used to develop the following products:
+# Svelto Framework is used to develop the following products:

 ![Robocraft](https://i.ytimg.com/vi/JGr1Em2Ip-c/maxresdefault.jpg)
 ![Robocraft Infinity](https://news.xbox.com/en-us/wp-content/uploads/Robocraft_Hero-hero.jpg)